goodylili/MyGoWebAppTemplate/README.md

 First, you're going to tweak this structure for your app's use case.
 This template simply eliminates the overhead of manually initializing a project.

-Certainly, here's the directory explanation with clickable links for your GitHub README.md:

 1. **[cmd](./cmd)**: This directory contains the main entry point for your server application.
     - **[server](./cmd/server)**: Subdirectory for the server application.